chriskalv/piNET/README.md

 ## Setup Process
 + ### Groundwork
 1. Install [Raspberry Pi OS Lite](https://www.raspberrypi.com/software/) by using the <b>Raspberry Pi Imager</b>.
 Since I have a Raspberry Pi 4, I install the 64bit version.
-With the imager software, you can directly set up your hostname (`piNet`), your user/password credentials, your SSH access and your timezone/keyboard settings before flashing the OS to the microSD card.<br>
+With the imager software, you can directly set up your hostname (`piNET`), your user/password credentials, your SSH access and your timezone/keyboard settings before flashing the OS to the microSD card.<br>
 2. Once the Raspberry Pi has booted with the SD card inside, you check for the Pi’s IP address in your router’s web interface.
 There, you should also directly assign a static DHCP lease for it, so your new device always gets assigned the same IP from your router.
 3. You can then access the Pi via SSH (with software like <b>Putty</b>).
 Once you've logged in, define your local WLAN country via `sudo raspi-config` (<i>5</i> --> <i>L4</i> --> <i>Country</i>) and update/upgrade your system with `sudo apt-get update && sudo apt-get upgrade -y`.
 Ultimately, reboot with `sudo reboot`.